Cook leads Eastern Washington against Northern Colorado after 28-point game

 BOTTOM LINE: Eastern Washington visits Northern Colorado after Andrew Cook scored 28 points in Eastern Washington’s 75-73 victory over the Idaho Vandals.

-The Bears are 11-2 in home games.
-Northern Colorado ranks eighth in the Big Sky with 7.3 offensive rebounds per game led by Brock Wisne averaging 1.8.
+The Bears have gone 11-2 in home games.
+Northern Colorado leads the Big Sky with 16.5 assists per game led by Jaron Rillie averaging 4.9.

-The Eagles have gone 6-7 against Big Sky opponents.
-Eastern Washington is seventh in the Big Sky scoring 73.0 points per game and is shooting 45.9%.
+The Eagles are 6-7 in Big Sky play.
+Eastern Washington is 4-8 in games decided by at least 10 points.

-Northern Colorado averages 80.8 points, 6.2 more per game than the 74.6 Eastern Washington allows.
-Eastern Washington has shot at a 45.9% rate from the field this season, 0.2 percentage points greater than the 45.7% shooting opponents of Northern Colorado have averaged.
+Northern Colorado’s average of 8.4 made 3-pointers per game this season is only 0.5 more made shots on average than the 7.9 per game Eastern Washington allows.
+Eastern Washington averages 73.0 points per game, 0.7 fewer than the 73.7 Northern Colorado gives up.

-TOP PERFORMERS: Isaiah Hawthorne is shooting 39.0% from beyond the arc with 2.0 made 3-pointers per game for the Bears, while averaging 17.3 points and 5.8 rebounds.
-Langston Reynolds is shooting 55.0% and averaging 15.3 points over the last 10 games.
+TOP PERFORMERS: Isaiah Hawthorne is averaging 17.3 points and 5.8 rebounds for the Bears.
+Quinn Denker is averaging 1.8 made 3-pointers over the last 10 games.

 Cook is scoring 15.5 points per game with 3.7 rebounds and 1.8 assists for the Eagles.
-Mason Williams is averaging 16 points over the last 10 games.
+Mason Williams is averaging 16.0 points and 3.4 rebounds while shooting 44.2% over the last 10 games.

 LAST 10 GAMES: Bears: 7-3, averaging 75.5 points, 31.0 rebounds, 14.7 assists, 5.5 steals and 3.0 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 70.8 points per game.